fabricecordelieres/IJ-Plugin_MetroloJ/README.md

 ***Fluorescent beads:*** their outer diameter should be below the resolution of the system to test.
 Two types of beads might be used:

 Mono-labelled beads. ex: Molecular Probes' [PS-Speck, Ref.
 P-7220](http://probes.invitrogen.com/media/pis/mp07220.pdf).
-However, their diameter of 0.17$\mu$m is a bit high for high NA objectives\...
+However, their diameter of 0.17 µm is a bit high for high NA objectives\...

 Multi-labelled beads. ex: Molecular Probes' [TetraSpeck, Ref.
 T-7279](http://probes.invitrogen.com/media/pis/mp07279.pdf).
-Their diameter of 0.1$\mu$m is ideal, though having multi-labelled beads may lead to weaker signals\...
+Their diameter of 0.1 µm is ideal, though having multi-labelled beads may lead to weaker signals\...

 ***Regular slides***;